Delegasi-Tech/delreact-agent/docs/contents/Tool-System-Guide.md

+---
+sidebar_position: 4
-# LGraph Tool System Guide
+title: Tool System Guide
+description: Complete guide to the DelReact tool system
+---

+# User Guide

 A simple and powerful tool system that enables automatic tool injection, custom tool registration, and seamless integration with the LGraph agent framework.